Christian Duffy

-Christian Duffy (born December 1961), also known as Chris Duffy was an American professional bodybuilder, who also worked as a gay porn actor in the gay pornography film industry under the pseudonym Bull Stanton.
+Christian Duffy (born December 1961), also known as Chris Duffy is an American former professional bodybuilder, who also worked as a gay porn actor in the gay pornography film industry under the pseudonym Bull Stanton.

 Early life

 Duffy was an All-American in high-school football, and started to train as a bodybuilder during his teen years.
 Duffy's idol was bodybuilder Arnold Schwarzenegger.

 Career

 Bodybuilder

 In 1984, Duffy became the overall winner of the NPC Southern States bodybuilding championships.
 Three years later he placed first among heavyweights in the Los Angeles Championships, where he was also given the gold medal for the overall winner.
 His greatest achievement came in 1992 when he won the NPC Nationals in the heavyweight division—becoming the US national bodybuilding champion and obtaining the NPC Professional League card.
 The same year he was awarded the silver medal at another nationwide contest—the NPC USA Championships.
 Duffy would go on to compete in many bodybuilding contests, and placed fifth in the 2002 Mr. Olympia in the Masters division.

 During the early 1990s, Duffy was a cover model, and some of his photographs were used in the Muscle & Fitness magazine.